Scionar/rn-assignment-ds/README.md

 ## Source Code Location and Structure

-All relevant code for React Native can be found under _/src_ folder.
+All relevant code for React Native can be found under _src_ folder.
 This folder is referenced with namespace **@ds**.

-Design System Components and other components can be found under _/src/components_ folder.
+Design System Components and other components can be found under _src/components_ folder.

 All the styling for related screen or component are applied in the **.tsx** file itself.